tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-workload-access-control.md

    ```
    kubectl apply -f pre
    ```

+Included in the `pre` folder are two applications that will be used for the exercises in this workshop.
+The diagram below shows how the elements of each application communicate between themselves.

+<<< IMAGE HERE >>>

+There are also other objects that will be created for the workshop.
+We will lear about them later in the workshop.

    > **Note**: Wait until all the pods are up and running to move to the next step.